pkaig/Rotorflight-Docs/docs/Tutorial - Setup/motor-and-esc.md

 RPM - The measured RPM telemetry feedback.
 As the motor spins this should read a value related to the current speed.

-Errors - This shows the status of the RPM telemetry signal.
-This should be 0%
+Errors (only with DSHOT) - This shows the status of the RPM telemetry signal.
+This should be 0%.

 ::::note Slider
 If you use the slider, make sure you release the mouse button.
 Nothing changes as long as you hold the mouse button down!